 Creamy Cauliflower and Celery Root Soup with Roasted Shiitakes

-- 1 cup shiitake mushrooms, wiped with paper towel
+- 1 cup shiitake mushrooms wiped with a paper towel

 - Sea salt + Black Pepper

-- 1/4 cup of chopped chives, as garnish
+- 1/4 cup of chopped chives as a garnish

 - Pre-heat the oven to 400 degrees.
 Line a baking sheet with parchment paper and set aside.